-The Authority is a going concern and the Committee has no reason to believe that any events would impact on this position.
-I am aware that the significant financial issue in respect of over claimed pension top up grant has now been resolved with the agreement from the Home Office and will be effectively managed over an agreed longer timescale.
-This means the Authority now no longer has this issue to deal with and the resolution has in effect helped to strengthen the financial resilience of the Authority by successfully negotiating a long term repayment plan which has been accommodated within the Revenue Budget.
+The Authority is a going concern, which was reaffirmed in report from the Finance Officer presented to the Governance Committee held on 27trh May 2022 and the Committee has no reason to believe that any events would impact on this position.
+I am aware that the only significant financial issue in respect of over claimed pension top up grant was resolved with the agreement from the Home Office and is being effectively managed over an agreed timescale.
+This means the Authority this resolution has in effect helped to strengthen the financial resilience of the Authority by successfully negotiating a long term repayment plan which is being accommodated each year within the Revenue Budget.

-The fact the Authority also shows long term assets worth over £76.5m and cash backed reserves of almost £35.8m would support this view.
-Whilst recognising that the Authority has a reported negative net worth of almost £794.5m, most of this relates to the pensions deficiency of almost £876.8m which must be disclosed as part of the international financial reporting standard IAS19 requirements.
+The fact the Authority also shows long term assets worth over £86.6m and cash backed reserves of almost £40.9m would support this view.
+Whilst recognising that the Authority has a reported negative net worth of almost £867.3m, most of this relates to the pensions deficiency of almost £965.5m which must be disclosed as part of the international financial reporting standard IAS19 requirements.

 The fact all pension costs would never be incurred in one year (as implied by IAS19) and that the Authority is addressing the potential deficiency over a 21 year period in accordance with requirements by making additional annual pension deficiency payments, means the Balance Sheet Net Worth is effectively being distorted by this reporting standard.

-When this accounting requirement is 'removed' the Authority has in fact a real net worth of over £82.3m.
-The Authority is also extremely well managed and prudent in its approach to all financial matters which is reflected in the strong Balance Sheet presented to this Committee as part of the Statement of Accounts for 2019/2020.
+When this accounting requirement is 'removed' the Authority has in fact a real net worth of over £98.2m.
+The Authority is also extremely well managed and prudent in its approach to all financial matters which is reflected in the strong Balance Sheet presented to this Committee as part of the Statement of Accounts for 2021/22.